-In this short tutorial, I’ll show how to delete a file or folder using Python.
-I’ll also provide an example for each of the following 3 cases:
+In this short tutorial, you’ll see how to delete a file or folder using Python.

 - Delete a file